-- Physical manipulation versus chemical manipulation - For most of the history of manufacturing, physically altering the surfaces of parts through things like sanding or washing were the only options.
-Any more, chemical preparations through processes such as laser etching, chemical etching and plasma treatments are replacing or augmenting the old methods to create more precise surfaces that can be reliably bonded or coated.
+- Physical manipulation versus chemical manipulation - For most of the history of manufacturing, physically altering the surfaces of parts through things like sanding or washing was the only option.
+Any more, chemical preparations through processes such as laser etching, chemical etching, and plasma treatments are replacing or augmenting the old methods to create more precise surfaces that can be reliably bonded or coated.

 - Lightweighting has greatly altered both material choices and processes.
 Metals have been exchanged in favor of composites.
 Mechanical fasteners have been given up in favor of adhesives.
 Thinner materials that are just as strong as legacy materials have had to be developed or manipulated in new ways to replace former materials.

 - Product trends for devices with touch screens have called for novel materials and processes.
 The use of oleophobic coatings for touch screens prevents fingerprints and smudges on the display glass, but it also calls for new processes for characterizing which coating is the best at preventing smudging and how long it takes for the coating to wear off.